harpreetsingh91/Linus/README.md

 * Android app <a href ="https://github.com/ishmeetkohli/linus">here</a>.
 Credits to IshmeetKohli and HarmeetSaimbhi for contributing to the app.

 Other .py files (createAdjacencyMatrix.py and saveMedians.py) run once to get features/info from songs database.
-This data is stored in files and is read from there.
+This data is stored in files and is read from there. calculateVectors.py file is used to create song vectors.

 **TODO:**